 Miami University takes the safety of our students seriously.
 Miami strives to create an environment and culture that is safe for all community members and is respectful of all individuals.
 Sexual and interpersonal violence prevention and the response is crucial to creating a safe, supportive, and healthy environment for students, faculty, and staff.
 This programming includes such topics as sexual assault, domestic violence, dating violence, and stalking.
 Our programming starts with orientation in early summer for incoming students and their parents and extends into the first semester and beyond.

-Sexual Assault Prevention, Risk Reduction, and Awareness Programs community needs and is informed by research or assessed for value, effectiveness, or outcome.
+Sexual Assault Prevention, Risk Reduction, and Awareness Programs

 Miami University engages in comprehensive, intentional, and integrated programming intended to respond to and prevent sexual assault, domestic violence, dating violence, and stalking that: